opentoonz/opentoonz_docs/source/rendering_the_animation.rst

 .. note:: No output is displayed after the rendering, regardless of the Open Flipbook After Rendering option in the Preferences dialog.

-.. note:: If you need more control on the way scene elements are rendered, you may consider using sub-Xsheets and the Over FX (see  :ref:`Using Sub-Xsheets <using_sub-xsheets>`  and  :ref:`Over <over>`  ).
-For example if you want a single output for a set of columns, you may collapse them in a sub-Xsheet in case of Flows multiple rendering, or connect them to several Over nodes in case of Terminal Nodes multiple rendering.
+.. note:: If you need more control on the way scene elements are rendered, you may consider using Sub-Xsheets and the Over FX (see  :ref:`Using Sub-Xsheets <using_sub-xsheets>`  and  :ref:`Over <over>`  ).
+For example if you want a single output for a set of columns, you may collapse them in a Sub-Xsheet in case of Flows multiple rendering, or connect them to several Over nodes in case of Terminal Nodes multiple rendering.

 .. _rendering_animations_with_alpha_channel_information: